sorin373/Client-Server-Chat/README.md

 > **Note**: I do not provide any sample data.
 The database is meant to be empty when first used. <br> Users can create accounts, add files and delete files when using the application.

-> **Note**: It is highly important that the table names are kept as they are hard coded in the program.
+> **Note**: It is highly important that the table names are kept, as they are hard coded in the program.
 Having said that the database name is up to you as it is required to enter it when the application is ran.

 <hr>